 I’ve tried talking to him about the amount of time he spends gaming but he doesn’t seem to care.
 And I’ll admit that I feel cheated since I don’t get to spend much time with him during the day.
 But now that the birth of our child is approaching, I’m getting worried that I and our child will end up being 2nd place to a computer game.
 I’ve also prayed about this — but I’m discouraged because his behavior hasn’t changed one bit.
 What do you suggest I do?

-Here at Focus on the Family we’ve begun to receive more and more calls about video game addiction in recent years.
-It’s become a real problem in many families, and obviously it’s impacting yours.
+Video game addiction is a real problem in many families, and obviously it’s impacting yours.

 Most people consider addiction to be related to substances like drugs or alcohol.
 But in reality, addiction can consist of anything that becomes such a priority to a person that he or she is willing to neglect friends, family, faith, responsibilities and even their physical health in order to pursue that priority.
 Electronic games have the potential for this sort of behavioral addiction.